ayunav/Neverlate/weeklyRetros/week-2.md

 ## Weekly Retro Template

 **Goals for last week**:
 - Finish the proposal and submit it for review.
 Experiment with parts of code to test out the concept.
 Start building the MVP product.
 Create wireframes and layout in the storyboard.
+Brainstorm, create a draft for the logo.

 **Goals for this week**:
 - Finish MVP product: a user should be able to input and store all the data required for creating a goal, a user should be able to get notifications and not/charged whether she is on time/late.
 Have David user test it before Friday, 20 Nov.
 Finish the wireframing for all parts of the app and layout the Profile Stats screen in the storyboard.